 Get Home Safe

-Getting home is easy.
+Getting back to our hotel near Fenway Park is easy.
 From Citizen it’s just Boylston Street the whole way.
 Just look for the Prudential building and walk towards it.
 There are plenty of bars and patios along the way back towards The Lenox so if you are still up for it duck into whatever looks good. if it’s a Saturday Eataly will often have the Gelato cart out on the patio.
 Could be a nice way to finish off a great day watching the Red Sox.